-OnGuard Pest Control offers highly effective woodworm treatment in Dublin and neighboring counties.
+OnGuard Pest Control offers highly effective woodworm treatment in Dublin and neighbouring counties.

-Unlike many other pest control companies that just use surface sprays, we we can also offer one of the best water-based high pressure woodworm treatment systems currently available on the market .
+Unlike many other pest control companies that use surface sprays, we offer one of the best water-based high-pressure woodworm treatment systems currently available on the market.

 - House Longhorn Beetle (Hylotrupes bajulus)